 Gratitude can improve your marriage

 Even married couples can also reap significant benefits from gratitude!
-According to this study, spouses increase their marital satisfaction through felt and expressed gratitude, which means that a simple thank you can surely go a long way in a relationship.
+According to this study, spouses increase their marital satisfaction through expressing gratitude, which means that a simple thank you can surely go a long way in a relationship.

 Gratitude can also help reduce depressive symptoms among patients just by keeping a gratitude list.